 However, if you seek seaside solitude, there are plenty of sparsely-populated Amelia Island shoreline to visit.
 South Fletcher Avenue has many public beach access points, some with small parking areas for a dozen or so cars, or just foot paths.
 Just keep away from the most popular public beach parks (those with the largest parking lots).
 Or, park at one of the big beach parks, enter the beach and then walk along the shore 100 yards or so to emptier areas.

 Coastal Living also refers to Fort Clinch State Park as “a place to take the kids camping near the beach five miles away.”

 Fort Clinch is actually located within Fernandina Beach and offers the largest, natural shoreline area on Amelia Island — 8,400 feet along the Amelia riverbank, then rounding the northern tip of Amelia Island, with 4,000 feet on the Atlantic coast.
 Not just for campers, the public can enter daily.
 There are restroom facilities available along the dune walkers to the beach, plus a half mile long pier, often used for fishing, but nice for a walk and terrific waterfront views.
 Fort Clinch State Park is a bargain at $6 per vehicle entry for the day, up to 8 passengers.
 (A bonus for history buffs is the brick fortress itself, one of the best-preserved 19th-century forts in America, that can be toured for a mere $2 per person.
-Stand on the outer walls by the canons for one of the most amazing views on Amelia Island, overlooking the Cumberland Sound, and looking south, the Atlantic shoreline.)
+Stand on the outer walls by the canons for one of the most amazing views on Amelia Island, overlooking the Cumberland Sound.)